dotnet/vscode-csharp/test-plan.md

 #### Omnisharp Options

   #### omnisharp.useMono (for Linux)
   For using this option, mono version greater than or equal to 5.2.0 must be installed.
-If that is not so, setting this option should give an error.
+If that is not so, setting this option to true, should give an error.
   * If the option is not set, the OmniSharp path displayed in the "OmniSharp Log" should end with "run"
   * If the option is set, the OmniSharp path as mentioned above should end with "OmniSharp.exe"

   #### omnisharp.path
-  * Setting this to the default value(null) or empty string should start the OmniSharp server, and display the .omnisharp folder followed by the platform specific binary/executable as the OmniSharp path
+  * Setting this to the default value(null) or empty string should start the OmniSharp server, and display the .omnisharp folder followed by the platform-specific executable as the OmniSharp path in the "OmniSharp log"
-  * Setting this option to the (absolute)path that contains the platform specific binary/executable for Omnisharp, should start the OmniSharp server and display the same in the OmniSharp path
+  * Setting this option to the (absolute) path that points to the platform specific executable for OmniSharp, should start the OmniSharp server and display the same in the OmniSharp path
-  * Setting this to a particular version like "1.29.2-beta.60" should download and install the specified version packages and start the OmniSharp server and display the OmniSharp path that includes '.omnisharp/experimental/1.29.2-beta.60' followed by the platform specific binary/executable
+  * Setting this to a particular version like "1.29.2-beta.60" should download and install the specified version packages, start the OmniSharp server and display the OmniSharp path that includes '.omnisharp/experimental/1.29.2-beta.60' followed by the platform-specific executable
   * All the three possible values should start the OmniSharp server and display the appropriate OmniSharp path, with and without setting the useMono option on Linux
+  * The above behavior should be exhibited when a new vscode window is opened, as well as if the setting is modified and a "Restart OmniSharp"(Ctrl+ Shift+ P --> OmniSharp: Restart OmniSharp) is performed.
 [1] For example,
 ```
 mkdir project